Outlook Performance Issues When There are too Many Items or Folders in Cached Mode

 HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\Cached Mode

-• Create or modify the CalendarSyncWindowSetting value to 1 (Primary Calendar Folder) or 2 (All Calendar folder) based on your need to enable the Calendar sync window.
+• Create or modify the CalendarSyncWindowSetting value to 1 (Primary Calendar Folder) or 2 (All Calendar folder) based on your needs.

 • Next, create or modify the CalendarSyncWindowSettingMonths registry with values 1, 3, 6, or 12 (in months).
-This will help control the number of months in the Calendar Sync window, reducing the number of items in the calendar.
+This will help reduce the number of items in the calendar.

-Clearing the Offline Items may also help reduce the number of mail folders and items from your local OST file.
+Clearing the Offline Items may also help reduce the local OST file size.
 This can improve the Outlook performance and avoid issues or errors due to too many mail items or a large OST file size.
 To do so, follow these steps:

 • Right-click on the mail folder and choose Properties.